White-box Mode

 Section titled “What changes in white-box mode”When --repo is provided, two things happen:

 Additional tools become available.
-The agent gains read_file and run_command alongside its standard bash tool. read_file returns numbered source lines from any file within the scoped directory. run_command allows code analysis commands — grep, rg, find, cat, jq, semgrep, and others — restricted to the scoped directory for safety.
+The agent gains read_file and run_command alongside its standard bash tool. read_file returns numbered source lines from any file within the scoped directory. run_command allows code analysis commands — grep, rg, find, cat, jq, foxguard, semgrep, and others — restricted to the scoped directory for safety.

 The prompt gains a source analysis phase.
 Before touching the target over HTTP, the agent executes a “Phase 0” of 2-3 turns devoted to reading and understanding the code: